LiorPytowski/SIMinspector/README.md

 (There are other ways of doing this.
 This is just one of them.)

 ## Dependencies
-:heavy_exclamation_mark: The macros need certain updates sites to run.
+:heavy_exclamation_mark: The macros need certain updates sites plus a manually installed plugin to run.

-They are:
+The update sites are:
 * 3D ImageJ Suite
 * Java8
 * CLIJ